 Mora by Hannah Bailey

-In a country where half of the population is reported to be under 15 and the median age is 24, Cambodia is a hub of social media activity and street culture.
+In a country where half of the population are reported to be under 15 and the median age is 24, Cambodia is a hub of social media activity and street culture.
 Since I first visited Phnom Penh in 2015, activities like skateboarding have grown rapidly, with the younger generation increasingly making use of the internet and YouTube to research and learn new skills that interest them.
-The visual cool of global street culture resonated with the local youth and skateboarding, breakdancing, music, and art are now thriving in the city.
+The visual cool of global street culture resonated with the local youth and skateboarding, breakdancing, music and art are now thriving in the city.
 This creativity is visible on the streets and at the local park every evening.

 Since meeting Tin and Mora, I've been inspired to share their stories and show the world what they, and the next generation of Cambodia, have to offer.